SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/01-Problem-02.md

 //zero test 3
 //BookReview toString test
 let classes = result()
         let book = new classes.BookReview('The Great Gatsby is so much more than a love story', 'The Great Gatsby is in many ways similar to Romeo and Juliet, yet I believe that it is so much more than just a love story.
-It is also a reflection on the hollowness of a life of leisure. ...', \{ name: 'The Great Gatsby', author: 'F Scott Fitzgerald' \});
+It is also a reflection on the hollowness of a life of leisure. ...', { name: 'The Great Gatsby', author: 'F Scott Fitzgerald' });
-        output = book.addCustomer('The Guardian', '100 symbols');
+        output = book.addClient('The Guardian', '100 symbols');
-        output += '\n' + book.addCustomer('Goodreads', '30 symbols');
+        output += '\n' + book.addClient('Goodreads', '30 symbols');
         output += '\n' + book.toString();
-        expectedOutput = \`The Guardian has ordered a review for The Great Gatsby Goodreads has ordered a review for The Great Gatsby
+        expectedOutput = `The Guardian has ordered a review for The Great Gatsby Goodreads has ordered a review for The Great Gatsby
 Title: The Great Gatsby is so much more than a love story
 Content: The Great Gatsby is in many ways similar to Romeo and Juliet, yet I believe that it is so much more than just a love story.
 It is also a reflection on the hollowness of a life of leisure. ...
 Book: The Great Gatsby
 Orders:
 The Guardian - 100 symbols
-Goodreads - 30 symbols\`
+Goodreads - 30 symbols`
         expect(expectedOutput).to.be.equal(output, 'Incorrect output')
 [/input]
 [output]